 CS-305(a): Software Development Project

-In this course, you design and build an Android app in groups of 6 students coached by a team of two staff members.
+This is part II of the Software Engineering suite (part I is SwEng a.k.a.
+CS-305 Software Engineering).
+In this course (SDP), the concepts taught in SwEng get to be implemented in practice.
+Students get to be exposed to the issues related to team-based software development.
+Students design and build an Android app (see SDP project requirements) as a team of 6 students, coached by a pair of staff members.
 This project provides an opportunity to apply the techniques and processes presented in the lectures to the development of a real-world software application.
 This exercise is challenging on many levels, because developing high quality software is difficult.

 Project Dashboard (Fall 2018)